 Frito-Lay is the world's leading manufacturer of salty snacks, with a vast collection of potato, corn and tortilla chip, snack nut and other brands including Lay's, Fritos, Doritos, Ruffles and Cheetos.
 There is also a joint venture with Strauss to market Sabra dips.
-That's just the US; internationally, those US brands are partnered by Walkers in the UK, Sabritas of Mexico (as well as Gamesa, the local market leader in cookies), Matutano in Portugal and Spain, Smith's Crisps in Australia, Elma Chips in Brazil, Pehuamar snacks in Argentina and many more.
+That's just in the US; internationally, those US brands are partnered by Walkers in the UK, Sabritas of Mexico (as well as Gamesa, the local market leader in cookies), Matutano in Portugal and Spain, Smith's Crisps in Australia, Elma Chips in Brazil, Pehuamar snacks in Argentina and many more.
 The group holds the leading position in savoury snack foods in more than 30 countries, including all the biggest global markets.
 Lay's alone has more than 45% share of the US potato chip market and total retail sales in excess of $10bn; Doritos adds another $5bn.
-According to Kantar's annual Brand Footprint report, Lay's is the world's 5th most purchased product globally, with more than 2.6bn consumer "reach points" (effectively purchase selections) a year, and a global penetration into more than 30% of the world's households.
+According to Kantar's annual Brand Footprint report, Lay's is the world's 4th most purchased product globally, with more than 2.6bn consumer "reach points" (effectively purchase selections) a year, and a global penetration into more than 30% of the world's households.
 Frito-Lay is a global division of PepsiCo, forming a very suitable accompaniment to that group's international portfolio of soft drinks.
 In recent years, the group has taken several steps to improve the nutritional content of its products, and has also begun to broaden its range beyond potato, corn and tortilla chips into whole grain and even fruit and nut-based snacks.
 It has also launched its own direct-to-consumer ecommerce offering at Snacks.com.
-Frito-Lay has its own separate management structure in the US & Canada, but elsewhere operations are mostly decentralised to local management in each country.
-However Simon Lowden is president & CMP for global snacks & insights.
+Frito-Lay has its own separate management structure in the US & Canada, but elsewhere operations are mostly decentralised to local PepsiCo management in each country.
 Steven Williams is CEO of PepsiCo Foods North America (which comprises both Frito-Lay and also Quaker Foods); Jennifer Saenz - a former chief marketing officer of Frito-Lay North America - is president, global foods.
 North America is the only region where PepsiCo breaks out financials for Frito-Lay.
 Revenues hit a new high of $18.2bn in 2020 or 26% of group sales.
 Operating profit was $5.3bn; almost half of PepsiCo's group total.
 Globally, snacks (including Quaker brands) account for 55% of group sales, or a combined total of $38.7bn.

 Which agencies handle advertising & marketing for Frito-Lay?
 Find out more from Adbrands Account Assignments